 Whittemore Gulch Trail was deceiving with the mostly shaded switchbacks we were expecting this as we climbed up Harkins Ridge Trail…I need to pay more attention to the topographic maps!
 The ascent started gradually and then we left the lush forest for the windy open trails.
 They were rocky and full sun and full of views!
 We took many stops to enjoy the views, catch our breath, and switch from jackets to just t-shirts.
 Many people were heading down the hill looking at us like we were zombies looking for food (which is probably what we looked like).
 Toward the top of Harkins Ridge Trail it the wind gusted so hard we had to tuck our heads down and walk uphill against the wind.
 No complaining here!
 Just was so crazy!
 It finally leveled off and we entered the shady part of the hike again.

 Seeing the fork in the trail for North Ridge Trail took away some of the burn we were feeling in our calves!
 We took the hiker only trail this time to see what we missed on the way down.
 It was lovely.
 Nice narrow switchbacks with few people on it.
 Back at the full parking lot we fell into the car and congratulated ourselves that we made it!
 We had wanted to go to Half Moon Bay for lunch and enjoy the coast but the traffic was insane getting there.
 We ended up waiting until we got all the way home to eat lunch…at 4:30.
 Note to self, pack a picnic next time. 🙂

-Parking=free, pit toilet at each parking lot, 75% sun, 7 miles, 1,500 ft elevation gain, no dogs.
-Nearest food area was either Half Moon Bay or something off of highway 280.
+Parking=free, pit toilet at each parking lot, 75% sun, 7 miles, 1,500 ft elevation gain, moderately strenuous due to elevation gain, no dogs.
+The nearest food area was either Half Moon Bay or something off of highway 280.

 Don’t forget to check out the video of the hike on our Hike Then Wine YouTube channel!